Detection under Privileged Information: Conclusions

 We have presented a range of techniques to train detection systems with privileged information.
-All approaches use features available only at training time to enhanced learning of detection models.
+All approaches use features available only at training time to enhance the accuracy of detection models.
 We consider three approaches: (a) knowledge transfer to construct mapping functions to estimate the privileged features, (b) model influence to smooth the detection model with the useful information obtained from the privileged features, and (c) distillation using probability vector outputs obtained from the privileged features in the detection objective function.
 Our evaluation of several detection systems shows that we can we improve the accuracy, recall, and precision regardless of their high detection performance using privileged features.
 We also presented guidelines for approach selection in realistic deployment environments.

-This work is the first effort at developing detection under privilege information spanning feature engineering, the application of diverse algorithms, and tailoring solutions to environmental conditions.
+This work is the first effort at developing detection under privileged information by exploring feature engineering, algorithms, and environmental calibration.
 The capability afforded by this approach will allow us to integrate forensic and other auxiliary information that, to date, has not been actionable for detection.
-In the future, we will explore a wide range of environments and evaluate its ability to promote resilience to adversarial manipulation in detection systems.
+In the future, we will explore various environments and evaluate its ability to promote resilience to adversarial manipulation in detection systems.
+In this way, we will explore new models and systems using privileged features to promote lightweight, accurate and robust detection.